Limit behavior of the invariant measure for Langevin dynamics: Introduction

 \subsection{\textbf{Informal result}}

 Our goal is to prove that the probability $\epsilon^{\nicefrac{d}{2}} \mu^{\epsilon}(\sqrt{\epsilon} \ud x)$ has a Gaussian shape in the small noise limit.
-To be more precise, under Hypotheses \eqref{H}, \eqref{C3}, \eqref{eq:lipt} and \eqref{eq:elip}, it follows that the probability measure
+To be more precise, under Hypotheses~\eqref{H}, \eqref{C3}, \eqref{eq:lipt} and~\eqref{eq:elip}, it follows that the probability measure

-converges in the $p$-Wasserstein ($p\in [1,2]$) to a Gaussian $\mathcal{N}$ distribution with zero-mean vector and covariance matrix given by the unique solution of the Lyapunov matrix equation
+converges in the $p$-Wasserstein ($p\in [1,2]$) to a Gaussian $\mathcal{N}$ distribution with zero-mean vector and covariance matrix given by the unique solution $\mathbb{X}$ of the Lyapunov matrix equation

-Generically, it is hard to find an explicit formula for the solution of the preceding matrix equation.
-Nevertheless, it can be estimated via numerical algorithms, see for instance \cite{Benner}, \cite{Hodel} and the references therein.
-Roughly speaking, it is shown that
+Generically, it is hard to find an explicit formula for the solution of the~\eqref{eq:mlyaeq}.
+Nevertheless, it can be estimated via numerical algorithms, see for instance~\cite{Benner}, \cite{Hodel} and the references therein.
+More precisely, it is shown an asymptotic expansion (in the Wasserstein distance) of $\mu^\epsilon$ as follows